drduh/Debian-Privacy-Server-Guide/README.md

 To start OTR, type `/otr start` - Profanity will show *OTR session started (untrusted)*.

-To authenticate your chat partner, type `/otr question foo? bar` where `bar` is an answer to `foo?` which only the person you assume to be speaking with can answer.
+To authenticate the chat partner, type `/otr question foo? bar` where `bar` is an answer to `foo?` which only the person you assume to be speaking with can answer.
 If the person answers correctly, Profanity will show *Authentication successful* followed by *OTR session trusted* - now you can be sure the connection is encrypted and authenticated.

 To connect from an Android client, use an XMPP client like ~~[Conversations](https://conversations.im/)~~ (do not use the Conversations app - its quality is [dubious](https://github.com/siacs/Conversations/issues/2908) and author's intentions are questionable) or [Chat Secure](https://play.google.com/store/apps/details?id=info.guardianproject.otr.app.im).